 |April 30-May 1, 2022||Fort Lauderdale Air Show 2022||Fort Lauderdale Beach|

 |May 28–29, 2022||Hyundai Air & Sea Show 2022||South Beach, Miami Beach|

 |July 9–10, 2022||Pensacola Beach Air Show 2022||Pensacola Beach|

 |October 22–23, 2022||NAS Jacksonville Air Show - Birthplace of the Blue Angels||NAS Jacksonville|

 |October 29–30, 2022||Lockheed Martin Central Florida Air and Space Show 2022||Orlando Sanford International Airport|

 |November 11–12, 2022||NAS Pensacola Open House, Blue Angels Homecoming Air Show||Sherman Field, NAS Pensacola|

 Key: TBC - To be confirmed.

-This information is correct to the best of our knowledge but you should always check with the show organisers before making a trip as shows sometimes get cancelled or rescheduled.
+This information is correct to the best of our knowledge but you should always check with the show organisers before making a trip as air shows sometimes get cancelled or rescheduled.

 If you do have any corrections or additions to the list of Florida air shows noted above, please do not hesitate to contact us.
-Last updated: February 6, 2019.
+Last updated: April 2, 2021.